lucyhancock3533/ArchUpdateChecker/README.md

 Requirements:
 * Python 3.6+
-* GTK 3
+* GTK 3 (Not required for CLI)
-* GKSU
+* GKSU (Not required for CLI)
-* PyGObject
+* PyGObject (Not required for CLI)
+* sudo
 * pacman package manager
 * Python requests package (installed globally)

-To run, execute auc.py.
-AUC should be ran as a normal user.
+To run with GTK, execute auc.py.
+AUC should be ran as a normal user, not as root.

+To run from CLI, execute `auc.py --cli`, as normal user.